 If anything indicates the strength of New York City’s Japanese restaurants, it is the growing number of authentic establishments that seem like they could be sitting just as happily in Ginza as they do in midtown Manhattan.

 Tempura Matsui is such a place, as it skillfully demonstrates why tempura is a celebrated Japanese cuisine type in its own right.
-The prized seats are at the counter, especially if you want to see these craftsmen at work.
+Of course, the prized seats are at the counter, especially if you want to see this master at work.